PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_programming.md

         A{"Diamond"}
     ```
   - Decision
   - The operation of a program often changes direction depending on a condition.
-The conditonal operation is shown in the diamond and the options are used to label the outflow arrows
+The conditional operation is shown in the diamond and the options are used to label the outflow arrows
 * - ```{mermaid}
       flowchart TD
         A[\"Parallelogram"\]
     ```
   - Input and/or output
-  - Ofter occur in pairs.
+  - Often occur in pairs.
 User is given a prompt to input data.
 * - ```{mermaid}
       flowchart TD
         A(["A"]) --> |"Condition Text"| B(["B"])